 The simple formula is Act, Inform and Report (AIR):

-Immediately contact the Director of Laboratory Animal Services and the Animal Welfare Manager as timely treatment, autopsies, testing or further risk minimisation strategies may be required.
+Immediately contact the Director of Laboratory Animal Services and the Animal Welfare Veterinarian as timely treatment, autopsies, testing or further risk minimisation strategies may be required.

-All incidents are notable and will require the completion of an Adverse Incident Report.
-The AWM will inform you of the correct response.
+All incidents are notable and will require the completion of an Adverse Event report in IRMA.
+The AWV will inform you of the correct response.
 Use notes (times, dates, numbers, details, actions) made to complete the form.
-Submit the report to the Research Integrity - Animal Ethics, for review at the next appropriate Animal Ethics Committee.
+The form will then be reviewed at the next appropriate Animal Ethics Committee.